 - MSc Advanced Computer Science

-- MSc Advanced Computer Science (Cloud Computing and Big Data) New for 2017
+- MSc Advanced Computer Science (Cloud Computing and Big Data)

 - MSc Advanced Computer Science (Computational Intelligence)

 - MSc Advanced Software Development